SydneyKinney/Bootcamp_Group_Project/README.md

 ## Overview
 - Main topic: Number of installs vs price/ratings.
 - Why: We want to see if there is a correlation.
-- Description of the source of data: This files contains Application data of more than 600K applications with the 23 attributes
+- Description of the source of data: This files contains Application data of more than 600K applications with the 23 attributes.

 #### Questions we hope to answer:
 - Does price/ratings affect installations?
 And in which way?